-We are using Tensorflow to build the network but how do we load this data from hangar repository to tensorflow.
-A naive option is to run through the samples and load the numpy arrays and pass that to the sess.run of tensorflow.
-But that is quite inefficient.
-Tensorflow uses multiple threads to load the data to memory and its dataloaders can prefetch the data before-hand so that your training loop doesn't get blocked for loading the data.
-Also, tensoflow dataloader brings batching, shuffling, etc to the table prebuilt.
-That's cool but how to load data from hangar to tensorflow using TF dataset?
-Well, we have make\tf\dataset which accepts the list of arraysets as a parameter and returns a TF dataset object
+We are using Tensorflow to build the network but how do we load this data from Hangar repository to Tensorflow?

+A naive option would be to run through the samples and load the numpy arrays and pass that to the sess.run of Tensorflow.
+But that would be quite inefficient.
+Tensorflow uses multiple threads to load the data in memory and its dataloaders can prefetch the data before-hand so that your training loop doesn't get blocked while loading the data.
+Also, Tensoflow dataloaders brings batching, shuffling, etc. to the table prebuilt.
+That's cool but how to load data from Hangar to Tensorflow using TF dataset?
+Well, we have make\tf\dataset which accepts the list of arraysets as a parameter and returns a TF dataset object.